jchatel/quickmail-next-docs/account-management/quickmail-changelog.md

 - Made adding LinkedIn accounts via 2FA more robust

-- Buying new email accounts from QuickMail when the subscription’s inbox limit was already reached was failing.
+- Buying new email accounts from QuickMail when the subscription's inbox limit was already reached was failing.
 Email accounts purchased from QuickMail were not counting towards the subscription limit.

-- Company name of the leads wasn’t showing up on the lead’s page of campaigns
+- Company name of the leads wasn't showing up on the lead's page of campaigns

 ## April 29, 2025